AeonAir portable air conditioner blinking red light: What to do

 If draining the condensate tank of your portable air conditioner every time that the blinking red light appears is becoming tedious for you or you run your AC unit in “Dehumidify” mode often, setting up a continuous drain may be the best and most convenient thing to do.

-To do this, and to make sure that the blinking red light does not have to switch on again, you need to connect a drain hose to the upper drainage hole near the middle backside of your AeonAir portable air conditioner after you have removed the drain cover and rubber stopper.
+To do this, and to make sure that the blinking red light does not have to switch on again, you need to connect a drain hose, like this one, to the upper drainage hole near the middle backside of your AeonAir portable air conditioner after you have removed the drain cover and rubber stopper.
 The other end of the drain hose needs to go into a floor drain.